 In the lower left quadrant, the problem to be solved is well known and solutions to it are also well know.
 An example might be building a dog house.
 You can get plans with a materials list and build one on the weekend.
 Been there, done that.
 What about a real house?
 Sure, if it is just like a house that has been built before?
 A bridge, skyscraper?
 Maybe.
 This is where the traditional Waterfall model works just fine.
 You can create a plan and then execute the plan.
 This has been the default for software development since the 1970’s.
 Sometimes it works just fine.
 Sometimes it does not.
 If you are going to create a software product that you have created before, it might work fine.
 But who does that?

 The upper left quadrant represents a known problem but an unknown solution.
 Remember that there are gradations in these quadrants, so we might not totally know the problem.
 And we may know some possible solutions to try out.
-But, in general, this quadrant represents experimentation in the problem space.
+But, in general, this quadrant represents experimentation in the solution space.
 This is the sweet spot for Scrum.
 We work iteratively, testing our solution with the customer in small steps and correcting course as we learn more about the problem (or perhaps the real problem that was not fully understood by the customer) and hone in on workable solutions.

 The upper right quadrant is where we don’t know for sure what the problem is and therefore can’t reasonably know a good solution.
 OK, some people think they have a solution for anything but we are interested in efficient solutions here, not so much one-size-fits-all stuff.
 In this quadrant we see the Lean Startup framework.
 Lean Startup is essentially experimentation in the problem space.
 It starts with an idea for something new or with a hypothetical opportunity to test.
 Then, using short iterations of lightweight experiments, we hunt for a viable business case.
 Each iteration leads us to stay the course, pivot to a different course or bail out before we waste too much investment money.
 Once the “problem” or opportunity is defined, the modes shifts left and experimentation on the solution takes over.
 Lean Startup can precede Scrum implementation.